Brass-Cased Ammo: Brass Casings Explained

-Brass-cased cartridges are the most popular type of ammunition on the market today due to the durability, corrosion resistance and ease of reloading that brass casings are known for.
-Introduced in 1846 by a French gunsmith, Benjamin Houllier, the first brass cased cartridge used a pinfire ignition system that was quickly improved upon.
-By the 1900's the brass cased, centerfire cartridges such as the .44 Henry, .45 Colt and .45-70 had established their place in firearms history.
+Brass-cased cartridges are the most popular type of ammunition on the market today due to durability, corrosion resistance and ease of reloading.
+Introduced in 1846 by French gunsmith Benjamin Houllier, the first brass-cased cartridge used a pinfire ignition system that was quickly improved upon.
+By the 1900s, brass-cased centerfire cartridges – such as the .44 Henry, .45 Colt and .45-70 – had established their place in firearms history.

-The cartridge case is absolutely critical in relation to the function of a weapon and how it performs ballistically with the coordination of primer, powder and bullet.
-Brass offers the perfect balance of strength and flexibility so it can expand under the pressure in the chamber but not lose its integrity.
+The ammo casing is absolutely critical in relation to the function of a weapon and how it performs ballistically in coordination with the primer, powder and bullet.
+Brass bullet casings offer the perfect balance of strength and flexibility, allowing it to expand under pressure in the chamber without losing its integrity.

-Like any type of cartridge available, there are pros and cons with brass casings so let’s examine them.
+Like other types of cartridges available, there are pros and cons with brass casings:

-Reusable- Ask any target shooter or range owner why they prefer brass and the most common answer will be that they are reloadable.
-Retrieving and reloading the spent brass casings offsets the price of the cartridges and there are always fellow shooters or gun shops that are more than happy to take them off your hands.
+Ask any target shooter or range owner why they prefer brass, and the most common answer will be that they are reloadable.
+Retrieving and reloading the spent ammunition casings offsets the price of the cartridges, and there are always fellow shooters or gun shops that are more than happy to take them off your hands.

-The reliability of brass is also enhanced by the softness of the metal itself in that it will show deformation when overpressured or worn out.
+This reliability is also enhanced by the softness of the metal itself, which will show deformation when overpressured or worn out.
 This allows the reloader to stop shooting and take corrective action before any damage occurs.
-With harder cases, this deformation will not always happen, but rather the case will simply come apart, possibly damaging the firearm.
+With harder cases, this deformation will not always happen – but rather the case will simply come apart, possibly damaging the firearm.

-Price – The price of brass-cased cartridges will typically be a little higher than steel or aluminum-cased cartridges.
-If you’re only looking to plink cans in your backyard, you can save a little money sticking to other metals.
-You probably won’t notice if you’re just putting a box in your gun safe for home defense but it will be more noticable when buying in case quaitities.
+The price of brass-cased cartridges are typically slightly higher than steel or aluminum-cased cartridges.
+If you’re only looking to plink cans in your backyard, you can save money sticking to other metals.
+You probably won’t notice the price difference if you’re just putting a box in your gun safe for home defense, but it will be more noticable when buying in bulk.

-While the brass casings are a bit more expensive, the overall value when compared to the increase in cost makes them worth considering for your shooting needs.
-The reloadability, reliability and resistance to corrosion make brass a great choice for your next ammo purchase.
+While brass shells are a bit more expensive, the overall value (when compared to the increase in cost) makes them worth considering for your shooting needs.
+The reloadability, reliability, and resistance to corrosion make brass a great choice for your next ammo purchase.